SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 Comments may be added to make your test case more readable.
 These comments are ignored when the test case is run.

-In order to add vertical white space (one or more blank lines) in your tests, you must create empty comments.
-An empty command will cause an error during execution.
+Comments may also be used to add vertical white space (one or more blank lines) in your tests; just create empty comments.
+An empty command will cause an error during execution; an empty comment won't.

 Table View
 __________
-Select the point in your test case where you want to insert the comment.
+Select the line in your test case where you want to insert the comment.
 Right-click and select Insert Comment.
 Now use the Command field to enter the comment.
 Your comment will appear in purple font.